NXP/ST Power Architecture Nexus L3+

-This document covers Freescale MPC5xxx and ST SPC56 microcontrollers featuring Nexus Class 3+ interface.
-Refer to microcontroller reference manual to identify Nexus Class level of a particular microcontroller or contact iSYSTEM technical support for this information.
+This chapter covers NXP MPC5xxx and ST SPC56 microcontrollers featuring Nexus Class 3+ interface.
+Refer to microcontroller reference manual to identify Nexus Class level of a particular microcontroller or contact iSYSTEM Technical support for this information.

 According to the Nexus standard, these devices contain multiple Nexus clients that communicate over a single IEEEE-ISTO 5001-2003 Nexus class 3(+) combined JTAG IEEEE 1149.1 auxiliary out interface.
 Combined, all of the Nexus clients are referred to as the Nexus development interface (NDI).
 Class 3+ Nexus allows for program, data and ownership trace of the microcontroller execution without access to the external data and address buses.